pileroniel/pileroniel/README.md

 ## About Ron Pile

 - :accessibility: I'm enthusiastic about innovations that drive social impact, especially for persons with disabilities
-- 🤖 Currently learning Calculus for Machine Learning, and doing projects on deep learning and AI
+- 🤖 Currently learning Calculus for Machine Learning, and doing projects on Machine learning and AI
 - 👯 I’m looking to collaborate on any ML/AI projects
 - ✝️ Ask me about Jesus, the Bible, and anything about God!
 - 📱 [LinkedIn](https://www.linkedin.com/in/ron-george-pile-078b64211/)